keith-ng/Projects/Cls - CSGO Match Prediction/README.md

 ### Process:

 - Data scraped from popular website 'HLTV.org'
+    1. Game results by each individual map, not series.
+    2. Historic team ranks of teams with points
+    3. Events' information
 - Data cleaned in a manner deemed appropriate.
 - Feature Engineering
 - Filter data points based on specified team of interest